Graph Modeling, How to, Styling

 1. Discrete mapping

-The following picture illustrates three discrete styling mappers used for our data set - see the 'Control panel' on the right-hand side, section 'Style'.
+The following picture illustrates three discrete styling mappers used for our data set.
+See the 'Control panel' on the right-hand side, in the section 'Style'.

 First, for the 'Nodes', we applied custom icons for the 'Background image'.
 As you can see, that based on the 'Subtype' property value, we assigned the unique custom icons to subgroups, such as 'Rack', 'Switch', 'Firewall', etc.

-Later in the article, with the help of a short clip, we'll introduce how you can use build-in icons, and how easily you can add your own use-case-specific icons.
-You'll also learn how you can save your own visualization style, and how you can make your favorite styling mappers the default for all new visualizations done in the Graphlytic application.
+Later in the article, with the help of a short clip, we'll introduce how you can use built-in icons and how easily you can add your use-case-specific icons.
+You'll also learn how you can save your visualization style and how you can make your favorite styling mappers the default for all new visualizations done in the Graphlytic application.

 Graphlytic visualization - discrete style mapping for icons, relationships color and style